charisgao/STAT-4830-Optimizing-Attention-Project/self_critique.md

 ## **OBSERVE**

-Reading through the report, we notice it has a strong theoretical foundation but there are some arbitrary hyperparameter decisions such as using 5 candidate masks.
-It is not clear how the candidate masks are chosen.
-Also, more metrics are needed to confirm that this solution outperforms the previous linear combination.
-The completions to the prompts are also definitely not as coherent as the reference response, suggesting more exploration should be done with what candidate masks we use.
+Reading through the report, we notice it has a strong theoretical foundation and we have conducted a good literature review of ways to improve the attention mechanism, but our project is lacking in terms of implementation and results.
+There are still improvements to be made in both the NSA and Performer and the completions to the prompts are also definitely not as coherent as the reference response, suggesting more exploration should be done with hyperparameters finetuning the NSA and Performer implementations.

 ## **ORIENT**